 Concern for Investors: On the night of September 3, 1962, while the whole city slept, PAC Ramasamy Raja lay on his bed in the Madras General Hospital, seriously ill.
 As all his near and dear watched with tears in their eyes, PAC Ramasamy Raja summoned his son Ramasubrahmaneya Rajha to his bedside.
 "There is no more hope", he whispered, "You should take care of everything from now.
 My main concern is for The Ramco Cements Limited.
 I have taken a lot of money as shares from well-wishers and I have not paid them back any dividends as yet.
 This has to be taken care of immediately".
 Those were his last words.

-PACR's Dream Come True: PACR's last wish was dutifully fulfilled by the present Chairman Shri.P.R.Ramasubrahmaneya Rajah.
+PACR's Dream Come True: PACR's last wish was dutifully fulfilled by the former Chairman Shri.P.R.Ramasubrahmaneya Rajah.
 Today, The Ramco Cements Limited is not only one of the most respected cement companies in the country but also leads in giving the best return to the investors.
 With a cement capacity of 15.5 millions tons per annum, the company is the fifth largest producer of cement in India.
 It is also one of the largest wind energy producers in the country with a capacity of 125.95 MW.

 Birth of Cement Plants: The first plant of RCL at Ramasamy Raja Nagar, near Virudhunagar in Tamil Nadu, commenced its production in 1962 with a capacity of 200 tonnes, using wet process.
 In 70s, the plant switched over to more efficient dry process.
 A second kiln was also added to bring the total capacity to 15 lakh tons per annum.